kennygitchen/codereview/README.md

 At the time of writing, native-java frameworks like Micronaut (version 2.5.3) seems to be faster.
 The average start up time around 25ms for a HelloWorld Micronaut RESTful service.
 A similar configured spring-native RESTful service take around 80ms to start.

+The start-up time of this service takes about `300ms`, I think it is quite impressive and further improvements will be made as the project is still in beta.